Andreiul27/Norsk-Tipping-Data-Analysis/README.md

 - Younger men (18–25) have a higher risk of developing gambling problems
 - Men generally have a higher risk than women
-- Lottery has low risk of gambling problems
+- Lottery has a low risk of gambling problems
 - Sports betting and instant games carry moderate risk
 - Casino games carry high risk
 - High spending and high play frequency are associated with gambling problems
-- Young men who play casino and sports also often play with multiple operators (including foreign operators)
+- Young men who play in casinos and sports also often play with multiple operators (including foreign operators)

 ## What the analysis does